skeweddata/skeweddata.github.io/_pages/index.md

 <br />

 [^opinions]:
-    Unless you're so persuaded by my arguments that you want to parrot them yourself, in which case they can be yours too.
+    Unless you love my opinions so much that you want to parrot them yourself, in which case they can be yours too.

 # Recent Posts